gorkunov/smartgf.vim/README.markdown

 "Enable search with ruby gems from Gemfile
 "default is 1
 let g:smartgf_enable_gems_search = 1

+"Enable auto-refreshing ctags file on window focus (works only with GUI) "default is 1 let g:smartgf_auto_refresh_ctags = 1

 "Max entries count to display (search results dialog) "default is 9